-World Introvert Day is held on 2 January each year and is an opportunity for people worldwide to better understand and appreciate introverts.
+World Introvert Day is an opportunity for people worldwide to better understand and appreciate introverts.
 The first World Introvert Day was held in 2011.
 World Introvert Day started when psychologist and author Felicitas Heyne published this blog post calling for a day for us quiet ones.